"Since I've been in Tanzania, my view of our lives has totally changed."

 Carsten Altstadt (30)

 Together you always achieve more than alone.
 That’s the key insight for Matias Blasenbreu after a long career in soccer that began at TSV Solln and led him to TSV 1860, among other clubs.
-Today Matias (37) is an owner of the Munich Football School.
+Today Matias (37) is one of the owners of the Munich Football School.
 An institution that sees soccer not only as a sport, but also wants to promote social skills through the game.
 Matias is a man of conviction.
-What he starts, he follows through – and as quickly as possible.
+What he starts, he follows through – as quickly as possible.
 A skill that gives him the stamina he needs for the project in Tanzania.
-The positive feedback of the young Massai on the engagement, makes it even easier for him to use his already scarce free time for a good cause.
+The positive feedback of the young Massai on their social engagement, makes it easier for him to use his already scarce free time for a good cause.
 Matias still has a lot of big plans for “Kick for life”.
 Every year he wants to start a big soccer campaign in Ngabobo and send junior coaches from the Munich Soccer School to the village as volunteers.
 “We can’t change the world, but we can definitely make a difference on a small scale,” Matias has been convinced of this since he first visited Ngabobo together with Carsten.

 "We have the privilege of being born in Germany, so we should definitely give something back."